 'American Gods' Trailer

-Below you'll find the American Gods trailer, which dropped at San Diego Comic-Con this July.
+Below you'll find the American Gods trailer, which dropped at San Diego Comic-Con last July.
 In it we get our first glimpse at the characters who'll embody the Gods of old and new, plus the faces who're soon to be part of a TV show that has the potential to rival the epic, fantastical heights of Game of Thrones:

 'American Gods' Previews & Promos